spoorthyv/spoorthyv.github.io/README.md

 ## www.spoorthyv.com
-This is my personal website built compeltly with React.JS
+This is my personal website built completely with React.JS